Fraternity and Sorority Life Educational Programming

 Violence Prevention Education (VPE)

 Violence Prevention Education is a tier-based educational system covering topics such as enthusiastic consent, bystander intervention, and healthy relationships.
-Every member of an FSL organization is required to attend one facilitated, interactive workshop each year of their membership, and the workshops are designed to scale and build upon previous education.
+Every member of Fraternity and Sorority Life is required to attend one facilitated, interactive workshop each year of their membership, and the workshops are designed to scale and build upon previous education.

 Tier topics are outlined below: